Eligibility to Waive

 Executive Students

-Students in executive MBA and MPA program designed for people who are concurrently employed are not automatically enrolled in SHP and therefore not required to waive coverage.
+Students in executive programs (including but not limited to certain MBA and MPA programs) designed for people who are concurrently employed are not automatically enrolled in SHP and therefore not required to waive coverage.
 If you are enrolled in an executive academic program and would like to elect SHP coverage, log in to Gallagher Student Health during the open-enrollment period.

 Studying Abroad

-• Domestic students (i.e.: students from the United States) who are studying abroad are automatically enrolled in SHP, which provides excellent international coverage, or they may choose to waive if they have health insurance which meets Cornell’s requirements.
+- Domestic students (from the U.S.) studying abroad are automatically enrolled in SHP, which has great international coverage.
+Students can also choose to waive SHP if they have insurance that meets Cornell’s requirements.